 The Institute also strives to maintain our covenant with sacred sites.
 We partner with local community organizations and support groups outside of our area that are dedicated to preserving the natural environment of sites that indigenous people consider sacred.
 The San Marcos, Texas, Sacred Springs area is such a site, and we are committed to its protection and preservation.
-The Institute is a member of the Sacred Springs Alliance.

 We believe that an informed, educated, and thriving indigenous presence in our area is part of the larger, global effort working towards human rights and balance with our Mother Earth.
 We are all related.

 Exciting TWO-DAY powwow featuring Plains indians and Aztec Native Americans in an exciting festival with dance, music, storytelling, arts, crafts, food, and more.

 NATIVE by NATURE STORE

 Vibrant designs expressing indigenous spirit in a modern world.
 Proceeds benefit ICI programs.
 Free shipping.

 Texas State Universtiy students are invited to design the 2017 powwow t-shirt image.
 For details CLICK HERE.